Toric reduction of singularities for Newton nondegenerate $p$-forms: Introduction

 \no This article is motivated by works on embedded resolution of singularities with one toric morphism: \cite{teissier2003valuations}, \cite{teissier2014overweight}, \cite{Teissier2023}, \cite{mourtada2023jet}.
 While the general case of this conjecture remains open, it has been resolved for plane curve singularities (see \cite{mourtada2017jet}, \cite{de2023resolving}).
 We aim to formulate and study similar results, but in the context of foliations instead of algebraic varieties.
-A step in this direction is to find sufficient conditions for the existence of a proper birational toric morphism making a form log-smooth: this is where the NND property comes into play in \cref{Reduction theorem}.
+A step in this direction is the statement $2)$ of \cref{Reduction theorem} below, where we give a characterization of NND $p$-forms via toric resolution of singularities.